poepoe3060/Odoo_Purchase/README.md

 # Odoo-Purchase
-it will be included some customized modules for Odoo Purchase.
+It includes some customized modules for Odoo Purchase.